stimura/nfl_predictions/README.md

 In this model, there are two "mysterious" parameters: the speed at which the model changes (k = 20) and home field advantage (home_adv = 65).

+We made some modifications to K for our version of the model.

 To beat FiveThirtyEight, we tried lots of other models including: K-nearest Neighbors, Naive Bayes and Gaussian Bayes Classifier, Random Forest, Stochastic Gradient Descent, Perceptron, and Neural Networks.